 Come summers, come the time for ice creams!
 And it’s not “I scream, you scream, we all scream for ice cream,” but much more than that when its specially the Chocolate Ice Cream.
 This is just that easy-peasy, fuss-free, creamy, smooth and scrumptious Chocolate Ice Cream recipe that you must give a try at home.

-More on this Chocolate Ice Cream
+About Chocolate Ice Cream

 I had been getting recipe requests for adding ice creams since a long time.
-So, I worked on a few of them and to be honest, this Chocolate Ice Cream recipe was a personal favourite.
+So, I worked on a few of them and to be honest, this Chocolate Ice Cream recipe was a personal favorite.
 Not just that, even at home everyone loves it.